CodingZeal/eslint-config-zeal/README.md

 ## Install

+**NOTE:** The current version of this package is designed to work with ESLint 2.0 and greater.
+If you are still using ESLint 1.x, use version 0.2.0 of this package instead.

 To make use of this configuration, install eslint, babel-eslint, and this package as development dependencies of your project:

 ```
 npm install eslint babel-eslint eslint-config-zeal --save-dev
 ```

+These packages are marked as peer dependencies, so you will get a warning if they're not installed.

 ## Usage